Star on the Mountain

-The Star on the Mountain is a man-made star-shaped landmark on the Franklin Mountains in El Paso, Texas, that is illuminated nightly by the El Paso Chamber of Commerce.
+The Star on the Mountain is a man-made star-shaped landmark on the Franklin Mountains in El Paso, Texas, that is illuminated nightly by the El Paso Chamber.
 It was first lit as a Christmas decoration in 1940 and was meant as a reminder to people on both sides of the nearby Mexico–United States border that America was at peace during the holiday season.
 It has also been compared to the similar Roanoke Star in Virginia.

 The five-point star consists of 459 bulbs and is visible from the air at up to 100 mi away.
-It was previously only lit during the holiday season but is now maintained year-round by the Greater El Paso Chamber of Commerce and the El Paso Electric Company.
+It was previously only lit during the holiday season but is now maintained year-round by the El Paso Chamber and the El Paso Electric Company.

 Measurements

 The El Paso Star is 459 ft tall and 278 ft wide.
 It is made up of 459 bulbs arranged on the Franklin Mountains at a 30-degree angle.
 The poles supporting it range from 12 to 15 ft tall.

-The star is located about 300 ft above Scenic Drive, a prominent El Paso location for taking photos of the cityscape.
+The star is located south of Comanche Peak, about 300 ft above Scenic Drive, a prominent El Paso location for taking photos of the cityscape.
 It is visible from the air at up to 100 mi away and from the ground at up to 25–35 mi away.

-The star was estimated to cost about $8 per night to light in 1981 and $16 per night in 1992, which was paid for by El Paso Electric customers through a negligible amount added to normal electric bills.
+The star was estimated to cost about $8 per night to light in 1981 and $16 per night in 1992, which was paid for by El Paso Electric customers through a fee added to electric bills.